getromandev/codingWorkstations/README.md

 ### Shameless Plug cThink 💻
 ____________________________________________________________________________________
 ![cThink](img/cThink.png)

-cThink (computational thinking) is a MVP progressive web app that focuses on the abstraction piece of the computational thinking model.
-This platform allows students to utilize the Draw, Act, Build {D.A.B.} pedagogy and helps them retain complex coding concepts by associating them with personalized analogies, building them out, and saving their process.
+**cThink** (computational thinking) is a MVP progressive web app that focuses on the abstraction piece of the computational thinking model.
+This platform allows students to utilize the Draw ✏️, Act 🎥, Build 🔧 {D.A.B} pedagogy and helps them retain complex coding concepts by associating them with personalized analogies, building them out, and saving their process.

 http://bit.ly/cThinkTimelineV2